Learning Syllables Helps Early Readers

 Why Teach Children Syllable Division?

 Learning syllables supplies children with some hefty benefits on their literacy journey.
-Also, syllable games and activities are fun and engaging, helping children develop a positive attitude toward learning and language development.
+Also, syllable activities are fun and engaging, helping children develop a positive attitude toward learning and language development!

 The ability to break words into smaller chunks also helps with learning to spell words correctly.
 Children are better at identifying spelling patterns and grouping words into word ‘families’ when they are good at syllable recognition.